Joana Matias

 Main projects

-• Arquivo reparativo: publicações independentes e a historiografia queer portuguesa” — PhD thesis to be presented to the NOVA School of Social Sciences and Humanities, supervised by Rita Luís (IHC — NOVA FCSH) and Matt Cook (Birkbeck, University of London).
+• Arquivo reparativo: publicações independentes e a historiografia queer portuguesa” — PhD thesis to be presented to the NOVA School of Social Sciences and Humanities, supervised by Rita Luís (IHC — University of Évora) and Matt Cook (University of Oxford).
 Individual PhD project funded by the Foundation for Science and Technology (SFRH/BD/08446/2020).
 2020-

 CONTACTS